adelavega/stats-models/_sources/walkthrough-1.md

 ## Next up

-- Read the next chapter to dive deeper into advanced usage of *BSM* to enable more complex models.
+- Read the next section to dive deeper into advanced usage of *BSM* to enable more complex models.
 - Check out tools like [FitLins](https://github.com/poldracklab/fitlins) which implement *BSM* execution to learn how to run a *BIDS Stats Model*
 - Take a look at more example models in the  **[](model-zoo.md)**.